 BPC-157, which stands for Body Protection Compound-157, is obtained from the parent protein known as body protection compound (BPC).
 BPC is a naturally occurring protein in the human digestive tract.
-It protects the lining of the gastrointestinal tract from damage, mediates healing, and encourages growth of blood vessels.
+It protects the gastrointestinal tract lining from damage, mediates healing, and encourages the growth of blood vessels.

 BPC 157 is a penta-decapeptide made up of 15 amino acids.
-It is derived from a stretch of the body protection compound (BPC) that was discovered in and purified from the human gastric juice.
-Animal studies have proven its efficacy in healing different wounds such muscle, tendon and torn ligaments.
+It is derived from a stretch of the body protection compound (BPC) discovered and purified from the human gastric juice.
+Animal studies have proven its efficacy in healing different wounds such as muscle, tendon, and torn ligaments.
 It further protects organs and helps to prevent gastric ulcers.
-BPC-157 also enhances the health of digestive tract and helps to prevent against irritable bowel syndrome (IBS), leaky gut, gastro-intestinal cramps and Crohn’s disease.
-The peptide also has analgesic properties and by promoting the blood flow to the damaged tissues it helps to heal skin burns faster.
+BPC-157 also enhances the health of the digestive tract and helps to prevent against irritable bowel syndrome (IBS), leaky gut, gastro-intestinal cramps, and Crohn’s disease.
+The peptide also has analgesic properties, and by promoting the blood flow to the damaged tissues it helps heal skin burns faster.

 – Blood vessel growth